prof-rossetti/internet-technologies/notes/javascript/npm.md

 # Node Package Manager (NPM)

-In the Node.js ecosystem, third-party JavaScript libraries are called "packages" and we can install them using the [Node Package Manager (NPM)](https://www.npmjs.com/).
+In the Node.js ecosystem, third-party JavaScript libraries are called "packages" (or "modules") and we can install them using the [Node Package Manager (NPM)](https://www.npmjs.com/).

 ## Detection